NaveItay/Insignito/README.md

 ## Notes

 - The solution assumes a **far-field plane-wave** model and uses the assignment-provided **azimuth/elevation → direction** conversion.
-- Since this is a real recording, some microphones may be degraded.
-The code detects and excludes obvious bad channels (**dead/noisy/clipped**).
+- Real recordings often contain degraded channels; excluding **dead/noisy/clipped** mics improves robustness.
-- A small **diagonal loading** term is used for numerical stability when inverting covariance matrices.
+- A small **diagonal loading** term is used when solving the beamformer weights for numerical stability.